bjmckenz/microsocial/README.md

 # Final Exam
 Student ID =  888672102
 % 10 = 2 => ADD DATE OF LAST LOG IN
+Start NULL => could make one when user is created

+EC:
+ADD LAST VERSION OF TOU ACCEPTED, starts NULL.
 # microsocial

 We're having some fun now!